MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/3-plan-release-pipeline.md

 * A _service principal_ is an identity with a limited role that can access Azure resources.
 Think of a service principal as a service account that can do automated tasks on your behalf.
 * _Managed identities_ for Azure resources are a feature of Azure Active Directory (Azure AD).
 Managed identities simplify the process of working with service principals.
 Because managed identities exist on the Azure AD tenant, Azure infrastructure can automatically authenticate the service and manage the account for you.

 Managed identities simplify the process of working with service principals.
-But in this module you use service principal authentication because a service connection can automatically discover your Azure resources and assign the appropriate service principal roles for you.
+But in this module you use service principal authentication, because a service connection can automatically discover your Azure resources and assign the appropriate service principal roles for you.

 ## The plan